aws-samples/sample-eks-descheduler-drift-demo/README.md

   [Creating an Amazon EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html).

-  The repo's defaults name `us-east-1a/b/c`, but **your cluster's subnets may be in different AZs** (1b/1d/1f is common) — check before you start:
+  The repo's defaults name `us-east-1a/b/c`, but **your cluster's subnets may be in different AZs** — check before you start:

   ```bash
   aws ec2 describe-subnets \